Life can be hard. Sometimes we face curve balls that can knock us off course. Sometimes we take hard knocks.

-Psalms 34:6 says, “In my desperation I prayed, and the Lord listened; he saved me from all my troubles.”
+Psalms 34:6 says, “In my desperation, I prayed, and the Lord listened; he saved me from all my troubles.”

 God set up a plan to deliver his people out of bondage.
 God’s plan involved raising up a leader in Moses.
 God unleashed a series of unnatural disasters and plagues on the land of Egypt to weaken the oppressive grip that Pharaoh had on his people.
-After droughts, disaster, disease and death ravaged Egypt, the Pharaoh let God’s people go and they walked out of their bondage.
+After droughts, disaster, disease, and death ravaged Egypt, the Pharaoh let God’s people go and they walked out of their bondage.

-God had a plan to lead his people into the Promised land, a land of plenty, flowing with milk and honey.
+God had a plan to lead his people into the Promised Land, a land of plenty, flowing with milk and honey.

-However, shortly after their departure from their bondage and slavery there was a twist in events.
+However, shortly after their departure from their bondage and slavery, there was a twist in events.
 Pharaoh had a change of heart and sent out his army to capture Israel.

-It looked like Israel were caught between a rock and a hard place.
+It looked like Israel was caught between a rock and a hard place.
 The Egyptian army overtook the Israelites at the Red Sea, leaving them literally caught between the devil and the deep blue sea.

 Israel looked like they were about to be defeated.
 They were literally surrounded with no way out.